-Automobile/Vehicle Misuse (see policy ECD) - Uncourteous or unsafe driving on or around school property, unregistered parking, failure to move vehicle at the request of school officials, failure to follow directions given by school officials or failure to follow established rules for parking or driving on school property.
+Automobile/Vehicle Misuse (see policy ECD) - Uncourteous or unsafe driving on or around district property, unregistered parking, failure to move vehicle at the request of school officials, failure to follow directions given by school officials or failure to follow established rules for parking or driving on district property.

-First After-school detention or revocation of parking privileges, notification of parents.

-Subsequent Suspension of student (length to be determined by the building administrator based on the

-Offense: incident) or revocation of parking privileges, parents notified.
+First Offense Detention or revocation of parking privileges, notification of parents.
+Subsequent Offense Suspension of student (length to be determined by the building administrator based on the incident) or revocation of parking privileges, parents notified.